 Broadway show schedule for the week,+ other theater

-Only eight percent of Americans reportedly plan to go out on New Year’s Eve.
+Only eight percent of Americans reportedly plan to go out on any given New Year’s Eve, and I suspect the percentage is even lower when it occurs on a Monday, as it does this year.
 For those New Yorkers (and New York visitors) who haven’t made those plans yet, here are some ideas:

 The New Year’s Eve tradition in Times Square began in 1904 with a rooftop celebration to greet the New Year.
 Three years later, they started lowering a ball.

-From the organizers comes this overview of New Year’s Eve in Times Square, so you know what is in store for you if you decide to stand at the Crossroads of the World for New Year’s Eve
+From the organizers comes this overview of New Year’s Eve in Times Square, so you know what is in store for you if you decide to stand at the Crossroads of the World on December 31st.

-Revelers start arriving late in the afternoon on New Year’s Eve.
+Revelers start arriving late in the afternoon.
 By approximately 3:00 PM., the Bowtie of Times Square (42nd to 47th Sts. between Broadway & 7th Ave.) is fully closed to traffic.
 The crowd, which in the past has reached in the millions, could go as far uptown as Central Park, 17 blocks away.